jaycody/jayci/README.md

 ## Sourcing Cascade Order
-Here's the cascade order once .bash_profile is updated and a symlink created for .jayrc:
+Here's the cascade order once .zshrc is updated and a symlink created for .jayrc:

 | FILE | ACTION |
 |------|--------|